 School twinning program

-This program, which was successful between the years 2004 and 2009, has now been enhanced with a scholarship of $10,000 CAN offered by the OWHC.
-This scholarship thus enables one or two groups of students to stay in their twin city.
-The young people thus have the opportunity to meet each other more than virtually and to discover in situ the wealth of their twin city.
+Moreover, the OWHC offers a twinning scholarship of CAN $10,000, which will facilitate, for one or two groups of students, the organization of stay in their twin city.
+The young people thus have the opportunity to meet each other more than virtually and to discover in situ the heritage wealth of their twin city.

 Proceedings of the program

-- To divide the group in teams and invite them to study their cities and the city of the school with which they are paired.
+- Divide the group in teams and invite them to study their city and the city of the school with which they are paired

-- To ask the teams to identify the similarities and differences between their city and their twin city and to examine the urban challenges set by heritage on the international level.
+- Ask the teams to identify the similarities and differences between their city and their twin city and to examine the urban challenges set by heritage on the international level

-- To invite the young people to use social networks in order to exchange more easily: creation of a Facebook group; exchange of emails, etc.
+- Invite the young people to use social networks in order to exchange more easily: creation of a Facebook group; creation of an Instagram account and a specific hashtag for their group, creation of a blog, exchange of emails, etc.

-- The teams must complete the model sheet concerning the two twin cities.
-The latter must include a few pictures of the twin city and short texts on the similarities and differences between the two cities as well as the urban challenges set by heritage on the international level.
-As this model sheet is computerized, it would be preferable if the pictures were digitized in order to facilitate the virtual exchange of the work between the twin schools.
-A model sheet will be posted on the page of the project on the Web site (produced by the OWHC).
+- Use the model sheet as a basis for writing their learning on the two twin cities.
+The model sheet must include a few pictures of the twin city and short texts on the similarities and differences between the two cities as well as the urban challenges set by heritage on the international level.
+A model sheet is included below (produced by the OWHC).

-- To invite the students of the two cities to consult the Web site of the OWHC to discover the importance and variety of cultural wealth in each continent.
+- Invite the students of the two cities to consult the Web site of the OWHC and the pages of the member cities to discover the importance and variety of cultural wealth in each continent

 *Any other activities undertaken by a school are valid, provided they follow the objective of the program.